elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The defaultPrevented read-only property of the Event interface returns a Boolean indicating whether the call to Event.preventDefault() canceled the event.
-The property event.defaultPrevented is true if the default action was prevented, and false otherwise.
+The property event.defaultPrevented is true if the default action was prevented and false otherwise.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />